 RUNWAY ON EXISTING PORTFOLIO

-- Pursuing our 100% organic, non-dilutive growth model: Using our strong potential liquidity position of approximately $170 million, we believe there is significant opportunity to continue acquiring new assets at low cost.
+- Pursuing our 100% organic, non-dilutive growth model: Using our strong potential liquidity position which we estimate will be approximately $174 million in the remaining fiscal 2021, excluding $102 million available line of credit, we believe there is significant opportunity to continue acquiring new assets at attractive valuations below replacement costs.

-- Closing the NOI gap: In Q2 2020, 11% of the Mainstreet portfolio was going through the stabilization process.
-Once stabilized, we believe same-asset revenue, vacancy rate, NOI and FFO will be meaningfully improved
+- Closing the NOI gap: In Q2 2021, 8% of the Mainstreet portfolio was going through the stabilization process.
+Once stabilized, we remain confident same-asset revenue, vacancy rate, NOI and FFO will be meaningfully improved.
+We are cautiously optimistic that we can take advantage of the high rental season in coming quarters to boost cash flow.
+In the BC market alone, potential upside for NOI growth is close to $11.8 million, which mainly represents leveraging our loss-to-lease gaps.

-- Lowering interest costs: The current 10-year, CMHC-insured mortgage rate falls between 1.6% and 1.7%.
-We expect interest rates to remain low in the near term, and our refinancing of these maturing debts will result in a substantial reduction in future mortgages expenses.
+- Lowering interest costs: The current 10-year, CMHC-insured mortgage rate falls around 2.5%.
+We expect interest rates to remain low in the near term, and we believe that our refinancing of the debts of $193 million maturing in the next 3 years at an average interest rate of 3.3%, will result in approximately $1.6 million in annual savings.

 - Buying back shares at a discount: We believe MEQ shares continue to trade below their true NAV.
 We will therefore continue to buy back our own common shares on an opportunistic basis under our normal course issuer bid.